BzGEO/GEE_resources/gee_cloud_project_registration.md

 ## Workflow (suggested)

-1. These tutorials were developed for the NASA EarthData webinar on the Fundamentals of
+1. These tutorials were developed for the NASA EarthData webinar on the [Fundamentals of Hyperspectral and Thermal Earth Observations](https://www.earthdata.nasa.gov/events/fundamentals-use-hyperspectral-thermal-nasa-earth-observations), on 21-22 July 2025.

 ![](https://github.com/BzGEO/GEE_resources/blob/main/tutorials/_graphics/Slide1.PNG)